antonioacg/infra/README.md

 - Terraform >= 1.0 installed
 - Kubernetes cluster (k3s) with Vault and MinIO deployed in `vault` namespace
 - `kubectl` context configured for the production cluster
-- Vault deployed with Shamir + K8s Secret automated unsealing (managed by Phase 2 bootstrap)
+- Vault deployed with Bank-Vaults operator (automated unsealing managed by Phase 2 bootstrap)

 ## Setup & Usage